-Stop staring at your phone laying in bed you idiot
+Pro Tip: Stop staring at your phone while laying in bed

 Let me ask you friend, want to actually be successful in life?

-Want to figure out how to look great, be in shape, make money, travel, work hard?
+Want to figure out how to look great, be in shape, make money, travel, and have the energy to work hard?

 Night vs Early Morning

 I’ve never pulled an “all nighter.”
-I used to actually wake up really early and study before a test back in my college days.
+In fact, I used to do the total opposite.
+I used to go to sleep and wake up really early and study before a test back in my college days.
 We’re talking 4 am to begin studying for a test at 9 am.

 I’m a morning person.
 At night my brain shuts off.
 I can do mindless work like answer emails, read, come up with ideas and what not.
 Work that simply does not require a lot of brain power.
 Trying to do creative work at night is agonizingly difficult for me.
 I’m just not in the zone.